Debinha: North Carolina Courage (2017–2022)

+Kansas City Current (2023–present)

+In January 2023, it was announced that she had signed a two-year contract with the Kansas City Current.
+She made her club debut off the bench against the Portland Thorns on April 1, 2023.
+She scored a club-record 9 goals in her first season with the Current, being named to the NWSL Team of the Month three times and the NWSL Best XI at the end of the season.

+On November 10, 2025, it was announced that Debinha was one of five finalists for the NWSL Midfielder of the Year award, along with midfield teammate Claire Hutton.
+Players from the Current made up one-third of all NWSL award nominees.

 International career

 After representing Brazil in the 2010 FIFA U-20 Women's World Cup, Debinha made her senior debut on 18 October 2011 in a 2–0 win over Argentina at the 2011 Pan American Games in Guadalajara.
 She was named as an alternate for the Brazil squad at the 2012 London Olympics.

-In December 2013, Debinha scored twice in a 3–1 win over Scotland at the 2013 Torneio Internacional de Brasília de Futebol Feminino.
+In December 2013, Debinha scored twice in a 3–1 win over Scotland at the 2013 International Women's Football Tournament of Brasília.

-She also represented Brazil at the 2016 Olympics.
+She also represented Brazil at the 2016 and 2020 editions of the Olympic Games.

 Debinha was one of four NWSL players called up to represent Brazil in the 2019 FIFA Women's World Cup held in France.

 On 18 February 2021, Debinha played her 100th match for Brazil in a 4–1 win over Argentina in the 2021 SheBelieves Cup.

+Debinha continued to represent Brazil in the 2023 FIFA Women's World Cup held in Australia and New Zealand.
+Debinha scored in Brazil's group stage match against France.